 The question of who pays for private schooling can be a contentious issue for couples considering it.

 Whether or not you and your previous partner were sending your children to private schools, or intended to send them to a private school, is generally the decisive factor as to whether your former partner will be required to contribute to a child’s private education or not.
 If there was never any agreement it is unlikely that paying for private education would be ordered.
 However, this won’t always be the case.

 If you and your partner did previously agree to privately educate your children you can seek a ‘departure order’ to vary the amount of child support payable, if there are special circumstances and if the new rate is just, equitable and otherwise proper.
 In such special circumstances, where a child is being cared for, educated or trained in the manner expected by his or her parents, a Court can to make an order for a parent to pay private school fees.

-Seymour v Seymour FamCAFC 97 decided that a high income earning father was required to pay for his children’s private school fees because he agreed in the past.
+The case of Seymour v Seymour FamCAFC 97 decided that a high income earning father was required to pay for his children’s private school fees because he agreed in the past.
 However, he was not required to meet the expenses of school uniforms, books or stationery.
 These expenses would be incurred regardless of the school attended and so would be covered by the child support assessment.
 The husband’s liability was thus limited to tuition fees, reasonable excursions and levies and medical insurance costs.

 In summary, if you and your former partner had intended for your child to attend a private school and your former partner is now refusing, you have the right to seek a departure from the administrative assessment prepared by the Child Support Authority.